thecodeteam/libstorage/.docs/user-guide/config.md

 --------|------------
 Docker   | docker

-The integration driver `docker` is automatically activated.
+The integration driver `docker` provides necessary functionality to enable most consuming platforms to work with storage volumes.

 ### Volume Configuration
 This section describes various global configuration options related to an